Wonder & Awe: Background

 The lead single of Wonder & Awe, titled "Oh Death", was released on January 24, 2025.
 The song was written by Ethan Hulse, Bart Millard, Walker Hayes, and Tedd Tjornhom, who produced.
 It was supported by the release of an official lyric video, and on January 5, a music video.
 On May 9, 2025, MercyMe released a rendition of "Oh Death", which featured Hayes as guest vocalist.

-In June of 2025, the group announced their upcoming album, scheduled for August of that year.
+In June 2025, the group announced their upcoming album, scheduled for August of that year.
 On June 19, the album's title was revealed as Wonder & Awe, slated for August 8.

 On June 20, 2025, the group released the first promotional single from Wonder & Awe, titled "Sing (Like You've Already Won)".
 The song was written by Barry Graul, Millard, Mike Scheuchzer, Nathan Cochran, Robby Shaffer, and Tjornhom, with Tjornhom handling production.
 It was supported by the release of an official lyric video.
 On July 18, 2025, the group released "Heartbroken Hallelujah" as the second promotional single from the album.

 Millard, the band's lead vocalist, spoke about the inspiration for the album, saying:

+One of the struggles within today's church is the lack of awe.
+Having access to virtually everything within the palm of our hands, where’s the joy in being surprised?
+Those moments that take our breath away.
+This album reflects where I am right now…longing for wonder and awe—actively seeking the wonder of God and learning not to take it for granted.
+We’re so excited to finally share it, and we hope it brings even a fraction of the joy and excitement it’s brought us.

 Recording and production for Wonder & Awe took about a year and a half.

 Wonder & Awe reflects the genres of Christian contemporary, adult contemporary, inspirational, pop/rock, and contemporary.
 CCM Magazine's Logan Sekulow stated that the album is independent from any existing genre or style.